Applying for a Judith Filler Foundation Grant

 The Judith Filler Foundation grant application is available.
 Applications are due March 1st and September 1st of each calendar year.

-You need to complete the grant application form and either email it to questions@jfillerfoundation.org or mail it to 1709 Norris Dr., Austin, TX 78704.
+You need to complete the grant application form and either email it to questions@jfillerfoundation.org or mail it 1709 Norris Dr., Austin, TX 78704.
 Applications must be postmarked by the application deadline date.
-Include copies of your most recent IRS Form 990 Determination Letter and any supporting documents including your proposed project budget.
+Include copies of your most recent IRS Form 990 Determination Letter if you are an IRS recognized non-profit and any supporting documents including your proposed project budget.

-All grants funds must be used by non-profit, charitable organizations pursuing projects and activities related to ending the death penalty in Texas.
 The Foundation helps organizations working to end the death penalty in Texas leverage their volunteer resources and pursue projects and activities they would not otherwise pursue because of a lack of resources.
-The Foundation seeks to provide much- needed seed money and financial support to organizations seeking to end the death penalty in Texas that have committed members but limited financial resources to pursue their objective.
+The Foundation seeks to provide much needed seed money and financial support to organizations seeking to eradicate the death penalty in Texas that have committed members but limited financial resources to pursue their objective.

 Review the list of funded projects under the Recipients page.
 If you want to see if your proposed project or activity is something within the Foundation’s goals before completing an application, you can email us at questions@jfillerfoundation.org.